ctreffe/alfred/README.md

 # Installation

-Detailed step-by-step guides to installing Alfred from scratch can be found in the wiki: [Alfred Wiki](https://github.com/ctreffe/alfred/wiki)
+Detailed step-by-step guides to installing alfred from scratch can be found in the wiki: [Alfred Wiki](https://github.com/ctreffe/alfred/wiki)

 ## MacOs

 You need to have Python 3 installed on your system.
-We recommend installing alfred into a virtual environment.
+We recommend installing Alfred into a virtual environment.

 1. Download the newest Alfred release from zenodo and extract the .zip archive by double-clicking on it.
-Link: [Alfred on zenodo](https://zenodo.org/record/2677731#.XNlzxtNLjBI) (where is the download button? [it's marked red here](https://i.imgur.com/wkPQzTX.png))
+Link: [Alfred on zenodo](https://zenodo.org/record/2677731#.XNlzxtNLjBI).
 1. Then **switch to the path** of your extracted folder in terminal and execute **setup.py** via python by pasting the following commands into terminal:

 ```bash